-CO2 is a unique and multifaceted gas that creates large leaps and bounds in terms of science, health, food, and many other important industries.
+Carbon Dioxide (CO2) is a unique and multifaceted gas, which creates large leaps and bounds in terms of science, beverage, health, food, and many other important industries.

 However, while CO2 is extremely useful, there are safety precautions you need to be aware of before you start using and or handling any form of CO2.